Dr. Jessica Williams has quickly earned the love and admiration of Converse’s new generation of mathematicians. Why? Just listen to her students:

 Students describe Williams’ classes as “fun and challenging,” “relaxing and fun,” and “a wonderful experience.”

 “She’s very organized and clearly lays out the material on the board…there could be lots of group work and discussion over the material or interesting Tedtalks relating to the subject,” says Ashly Earley, a 2017 Nisbet Honors graduate with a BS in Math and minors in physics and accounting.

 “She’s always smiling and excited for the day’s material,” adds Taylor.
 “She is tough, but reasonable.
-I first met Dr. Williams [at the beginning of my sophomore year] in her course Number Theory.
+I first met Dr. Williams in her course Number Theory.
 Ever since then I’ve taken a course with her almost every semester, even if it wasn’t required for the major!”

 Preparing Students for Life